-During the Advise step, physicians should inform patients that no single diet is best for weight loss, although health benefits have been shown with low-fat, low-carbohydrate, vegetarian, and Mediterranean diets.
-Physicians should not impose their personally preferred diet on a patient because it may be in opposition to the patient's preferences, which may result in treatment failure.
+During the Advise step, physicians should inform patients that no single diet is best for weight loss, although health benefits have been shown with low-fat, low-carbohydrate, vegetarian, plant-based, and Mediterranean diets.
+Physicians should not impose their personally preferred diet on a patient because it might be in opposition to the patient's preferences, which might result in treatment failure.

 During the Arrange step, increasing accountability with regular (eg, monthly) follow-up is critical to maximizing success.
 Patients with slow or negligible weight loss in the first month should be referred for more intensive counseling with a behavioral specialist or registered dietitian.

 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.

 Cite this: Romesh Khardori, Elif A. Oral.
 Fast Five Quiz: Confronting Obesity - Medscape - Dec 05, 2023.